Poland: Energy

 The electricity generation sector in Poland is largely fossil-fuel–based.
 Coal production in Poland is a major source of employment and the largest source of the nation's greenhouse gas emissions.
 Many power plants nationwide use Poland's position as a major European exporter of coal to their advantage by continuing to use coal as the primary raw material in the production of their energy.
 The three largest Polish coal mining firms (Węglokoks, Kompania Węglowa and JSW) extract around 100 million tonnes of coal annually.
-After coal, Polish energy supply relies significantly on oil—the nation is the third-largest buyer of Russian oil exports to the EU.
+After coal, Polish energy supply relies significantly on natural gas and oil.

 The new Energy Policy of Poland until 2040 (EPP2040) would reduce the share of coal and lignite in electricity generation by 25% from 2017 to 2030.
 The plan involves deploying new nuclear plants, increasing energy efficiency, and decarbonising the Polish transport system in order to reduce greenhouse gas emissions and prioritise long-term energy security.
+In March 2026, PEJ submitted an application for a permit to build a nuclear power plant.